kescardoso/datasetbucket/README.md

 ### References

-🔸 If you want to test run the project on your local computer, follow the guidelines in [TEST.md](https://github.com/kescardoso/datasetbucket/TEST.md).
+🔸 If you want to test run the project on your local computer, follow the guidelines in [installation guide](https://github.com/kescardoso/datasetbucket#-project-installation-and-local-deployment).

-🔸 If you wish to contribute to the existing project, follow the guidelines in [CONTRIBUTION.md]().
+🔸 If you wish to contribute to the existing project, follow the guidelines in [CONTRIBUTION.md](https://github.com/kescardoso/datasetbucket/blob/main/CONTRIBUTION.md).

+## Challenges we faced!

+- Last minute bugs!
+- Not testing deployement earlier, which stressed us on the last day.
+- Initially testing we were not aware that the app would behave differently on macOS and windows
+- Since, we did not have a strong knowledge of data analysis and python, it was tough for us to implement models inthe initial weeks.
+- Different time zones!

+## Take aways!

+- Had an oppurtunity to get better at python
+- Practising git and GitHub
+- getting familiar with heroku
+- team work

 ## Contributors